inspiritilda/2420_linux_assigment_1/README.md

 ```bash
 example-user@first-droplet:~$
 ```
-Now you're logged in, and you can explore the Droplet!
+At this point, you are logged in and can explore the droplet.

-To check if the nginx configuration worked, just paste one of the Droplet's public IP addresses into your web browser and hit Enter.
-You should see the nginx homepage, which will display the name of your Droplet and its IP address.
+To verify that the nginx configuration is functioning, simply copy one of the droplet's public IP addresses and paste it into your web browser, then press Enter.
+You should see the nginx homepage, which will display the name of your droplet along with its IP address.
+This indicates that your setup was successful.